It is not an exaggeration to say that the UK CBD industry has exploded recently.

 These figures underscore the importance of being careful when buying any CBD product.
 Mislabelling and poor quality control are unfortunately all too common in the CBD industry.

 However, as a consumer, you can take steps to protect yourself.

 For more on staying safe and ensuring you purchase quality CBD products that will deliver the benefits you’re looking for, see our recent post on how to avoid CBD-related scams and misinformation.

 - Possible development of synthetic CBD production.
-However, there remain significant question marks around the quality and reliability of this production process and this requires further research
+However, there remain significant question marks around the quality and reliability of this production process, which requires further research.

 Recent studies into CBD provide more clarity about the CBD market than ever.
 They reveal the extraordinary growth of the CBD industry in the UK.